Youth in Hong Kong: Youth activism

 Hong Kong went through retrocession to China in 1997, but Hong Kong does have democratic aspirations.
 Human rights and democracy have emerged quickly in Hong Kong, triggered by the political transition toward the handover of sovereignty, and was accelerated by the 1989 Tiananmen Square protests and massacre.
 Hong Kong people have participated in large-scale protests many times to express themselves in the past couple of decades.
 Political protests led by Hong Kong youth have become more prevalent in recent years, where these young activists have expressed concern for public and developmental affairs in Hong Kong.

 Many Hong Kong youth participate in Hong Kong's pro-democracy movement, and the 2014 Hong Kong protests were led by two student groups: Scholarism and the Hong Kong Federation of Students.
 In the 2014 Hong Kong protests students rallied outside Hong Kong's government headquarters calling for political reforms to open up nominations for the city's inaugural direct election in 2017.
 Hong Kong's youth believe their future would be brighter with democracy, since Hong Kong's wealth is concentrated in the hands of a few wealthy citizens, big business greatly influences government policy, there are high property prices, and wages are stagnant.

-Young activists in Hong Kong prefer a more direct approach into getting their voices heard.
-Their actions create an atmosphere of challenge to the ruling elites and government representatives.
-They believe that collective confrontational action is the only effective way to get the government to listen to their grievances and act to fix social problems.
-Government accepts any criticisms and no longer allow any voice of dissonance within the current political landscape as multiple youth politicians are prosecuted under the pretense of law and order of current National Security Law.
-No matter how peaceful, the protests are often met with strong violent oppression from Hong Kong Police, with strong support from Hong Kong triads and mainland China government.

 Young activists also use 'e-mobilisation' to mobilise protesters and scrutinise social issues by creating social media platforms on Facebook, Twitter, and other social media sites.

 Seventy-one percent of Hong Kong students reported that they had learned how important voting was in school although they are not taught much about democratic elections.
 Seventy-two percent of Hong Kong students reported that it was important to follow political news in the media.